Top 10 Chains for Weightlifting – 2023

 We considered the weight of each chain and chain pair.
 In order to be effective, the chains must have a way to go up in weight.
 It takes a while to outgrow a new chain, but you will eventually, just as you will outgrow a set of beginner weight plates.

-On the flipside, a chain that is too heavy will not be much help.
-You will tire quickly and maybe even become frustrated.
+On the flip side, a chain that is too heavy will not be much help.
 Heavier chains will also be harder to transport.
 Most of our reviewed items come in different weights for these reasons.

 Frequently Asked Questions